APN20112008/MULTI-CLASS-CLASSIFICATION-using-BERT/README.md

 ### Summary of steps:
 ->Pick book to use as source of dataset.<br/>
-->Read and store required text from all pages in the book ->Identify and define noise in the text using a RegEx and clean the text data ->Identify labels
+->Read and store required text from all pages in the book<br/>
+->Identify and define noise in the text using a RegEx and clean the text data<br/>
+->Identify labels<br/>
-->Prepare 2 datasets:
+->Prepare 2 datasets: <br/>
---->each row as text from a whole page
+--->each row as text from a whole page<br/>
---->each row as a line
+--->each row as a line <br/>
-->Prepare a labels list for both,randomize the dataset using sampling method (pandas.sample(frac=1) ) and export as csv files using Pandas API
+->Prepare a labels list for both,randomize the dataset using sampling method (pandas.sample(frac=1) ) and export as csv files using Pandas API<br/>
-->Train 2 separate deep learning models using BERT Transfer Learning over the 2 datasets and save the models ->Test the 2 models against test sets from both page and sentence datasets.
+->Train 2 separate deep learning models using BERT Transfer Learning over the 2 datasets and save the models<br/>
+->Test the 2 models against test sets from both page and sentence datasets.<br/>

 ### create_dataset.ipynb
 ->Read text from "Linear_algebra_and_its_applications_by_Strang_G._z-lib.org.pdf" using PyMuPDF(https://pymupdf.readthedocs.io/en/latest/)